 Noritake’s touch panels have higher sensitivity than ordinate touch panels (like ITO) and offer reliable operation with thicker cover glass and compatibility with a variety of gloves.

-Noritake offers a variety of LCD touchscreen modules that can meet your application needs.
+Noritake offers a variety of TFT modules that can meet your application needs.

 GT Product Features